-At San Joaquin Delta College’s Radio & Television department you will learn the art and craft of creative storytelling in radio, television, film and new media.
-Our programs are designed to prepare students for 21st century broadcasting.
+At San Joaquin Delta College’s Digital Media department you will learn the art and craft of creative storytelling in audio, video, writing, editing, and all forms of new media.
+Our programs are designed to prepare students for multimedia industry careers.

-Whether you’re interested in becoming on-air talent, or working behind the scenes in audio, video or new media design, development and production, you can explore it all in RTV.
+Whether you’re interested in becoming on-air talent, or working behind the scenes in audio, video or new media design, development and production, you can explore it all in Digital Media.

-We produce mini-movies, documentaries, and video communication as part of our television and film production curriculum.
+We produce mini-movies, documentaries, and video communication as part of our video production curriculum.
 Our students create content that is placed on our department YouTube page and occasionally submitted for air on our local Comcast station.

-Radio & Television courses are designed to develop a strong base of knowledge and skills that will serve as a foundation for further study of Radio & Television.
+Digital Media courses are designed to develop a strong base of knowledge and skills that will serve as a foundation for further study of Digital Media.
 The Media Studies Certificates are designed to prepare students for entry-level employment in the radio, television and related electronic media industries.
-The Radio & Television, Associate in Arts degree is designed to prepare students for electronic media careers and transfer to a California State University.
+The Digital Media, Associate in Arts degree is designed to prepare students for electronic media careers and transfer to a California State University.